utilsec/Simple-HVAC-Sim/README.md

 ## Author

-Built for hands-on OT/ICS cybersecurity training and content.
+Vibe coded for hands-on OT/ICS cybersecurity training and content.
 If this saves you from spinning up a physical PLC for a Modbus exercise, mission accomplished.